 I accept assignment and will file insurance for Medicare patients.
 However, any calendar year deductible amounts (to the extent of the visit amount) are due at the time of the service.
 I will also file secondary insurance payment after payment from Medicare if secondary insurance exists.

-There will be a twenty-five ($25) fee assessed for any returned check.
+There will be a fifty ($50) fee assessed for any returned check.
 This fee is assessed regardless of whether the check is re-deposited because the bank has already charged us a fee for the returned item.
 You will subsequently receive a bill for this amount.
 Payments will be expected in the forms of cash, money order, Visa or MasterCard.
 After receiving a returned check we will no longer accept check payments on any future visits not to exceed five years.

 If you are a self pay patient and you pay in full at the time of the visit, I might be able to give you a discount.